dsleo/dsleo.github.io/_posts/2025-12-12-mathematicians-future.md

 category: maths
 ---

 Here is a familiar scene from the modern "AI for Math" narrative.
-One of our usual AI evangelists (typically from OpenAI, 👋 Sebastian) announces, with maximal volume on social media, that AGI is upon us.
+One of our usual AI evangelists (typically from OpenAI, 👋 Sebastien) announces, with maximal volume on social media, that AGI is upon us.
 The latest AI model has just proved a result beyond the reach of any human mathematician!

 <figure>
   <img src="/assets/images/bubeck.jpg" alt="A claim of AI Math supremacy">